UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="0" >

 Some examples would have been predicted as "hired".
-How many of these examples have values >0.5 in the first column?
+How many of these examples have values >0.5 in the 0 column?

 </opt>